clMathLibraries/clFFT/README.md

 ## What's New

 -   Support for power-of-7 size transforms
--   Pre-callback feature that enables custom pre-processing of input data directly by the library with user callback function
+-   Pre-callback & post-callback feature that enables custom pre-processing of input/output data directly by the library with user callback function
 -   Support for 1D large size transforms with no extra memory allocation requirement for certain sizes
 -   Significant uplift of 1D complex transform performance